awslabs/aws-encryption-sdk-specification/client-apis/encrypt.md

 The CMM used MUST be the input CMM, if supplied.
-If instead the caller supplied a [keyring](../framework/keyring-interface.md), this behavior MUST use a [default CMM](../framework/default-cmm.md) constructed using the caller supplied keyring as input.
+If instead the caller supplied a [keyring](../framework/keyring-interface.md), this behavior MUST use a [default CMM](../framework/default-cmm.md) constructed using the caller-supplied keyring as input.
 The call to [Get Encryption Materials](../framework/cmm-interface.md#get-encryption-materials) on that CMM MUST be constructed as follows: